Gaurang-1402/Alexandria/README.md

 HTML formatting.
 I extracted the raw HTML-formatted text from the EPUB books using the VersOne.Epub library.
 Then, I employed the HTML Agility Pack to isolate the book text from its surrounding HTML tags.
-TODO Double check
 3. Camera Render Texture and Page Formatting: The text on each page dynamically changes with every page flip, both forward and backward.
 To achieve this, I created